Esri/arcgis-rest-js/docs/src/guides/embedded-apps.md

 Let's suppose the host app is embedding `https://storymaps.arcgis.com/stories/15a9b9991fff47ad84f4618a28b01afd`.
 To tell the embedded app that it should request authentication from the parent we need to add two url parameters:

 - `embed=iframe` - tells the app it's embedded in an iframe.
 This allows the app to make ui changes like hiding headers etc
-- `parentOrigin=https://myapp.com` - this tells the app what 'origin' to expect messages from, and also to ignore other origins. **note** this should be uri encoded
+- `parentOrigin=https://myapp.com` - this tells the app what 'origin' to expect messages from, what origin to post messages to, and also to ignore other origins. **note** this should be uri encoded

 ```js
 const originalUrl = 'https://storymaps.arcgis.com/stories/15a9b9991fff47ad84f4618a28b01afd';